Genetalks/gtz/README.md

 mainly optimize the loading speed of index files, the compression speed will be significantly improved

 #### 1.2.1
-fix : validation maybe be slow sometimes
+fix : validation might be slow sometimes

 fix : when decompressed with -c, -e does not work